isomerpages/sportsg-corp/_sports-education/National Standards for Youth Sports.md

 * **Spectators and General Public**
 We encourage spectators and general public to be respectful in their support for the youth athletes, demonstrating positive behaviour that spur them on.
 * **Corporates and Organisations**
-Corporates and organisations can be ‘sports-friendly’ employers, supporting staff and their children in their sporting pursuits.
+Corporates and organisations can be 'sports-friendly' employers, supporting staff and their children in their sporting pursuits.